ZJU-FAST-Lab/SDQP/README.md

 2. The speed is faster than most numerical solvers in small-dimensional LP (<10) with a large constraints number (>100).

-3. This solver computes exact solutions or report infeasibility.
+3. This solver computes __exact solutions or report infeasibility__.

 4. This solver generalizes [Seidel's algorithm](https://link.springer.com/article/10.1007/BF02574699) __from LP to strictly convex QP__.